 Opening hours in Freiburg:

 Monday - Tuesday 14:00 - 18:00 h, Friday closed, Saturday 10:00 - 14:00 h

 Monday - Friday: 9:00 - 15:00 h and by appointment

 Schinkelstraße 7, 22303 Hamburg, Germany

-We will be happy to send you our current print catalogue (in German language) free of charge
+You are welcome to register already here: We will be happy to send you our new print catalogue (in German language) free of charge.

 Things happen ...
 Ever head of Murphy's law?
 Our inconvenience becomes a »special offer« for you.

 You can save these products on your list of favourites or you add them to your shopping cart.
 The list of favourites and items in the shopping cart are saved until your next visit.
 You can also take notes and write down questions regarding the products on your list of favourites or in the shopping cart and send the list or your shopping cart with all notes and questions to us.
 You can also send a link to your favourites to friends or colleagues.
 Just try it.

 NEW: Since end october we present the entire range of Fontini-switches on a specially designed website.
 Not only will you find the retro series from the replicata catalogue there but also modern switches, that may yield maximal contrast to historical building structures.